 Coming to you from Dylan Goldby, this excellent video review takes a look at the Fujifilm GF 20-35mm f/4 R WR lens.
 Offering an equivalent focal length range of 16-28mm, the GF 20-35mm seems perfect for genres like landscape and architectural photography.
 It comes with a range of good features, including:

 - Three aspherical, one ED aspherical, and three ED elements for reduced distortion and chromatic aberrations and increased sharpness

 - Nano GI coating for fewer flares, reduced ghosting, anddeeper contrast

 - Weather-resistant design with 12 points of sealing

-Altogether, the GF 20-35mm f/4 looks like a relatively compact but impressive performer.
-Check out the video above for Abbott's full thoughts on the lens.
+Altogether, the GF 20-35mm f/4 looks like a very useful lens for GFX users.
+Check out the video above for Goldby's full thoughts on the lens.

 Are there third-party lens options for this system yet?